70 Living Room Furniture Ideas

 You’ll want to look for furniture that has a solid and sturdy build and is easy to care for.
 This will help it last for a long time and look good for years.
 This wood furniture is an investment piece.

 A perfect example of classic furniture is a wingback chair.
 This accent piece is ideal for providing extra seating.
 The chair will make a statement with its large “wings.”
 If you have a fireplace, angle the chair towards the fire and enjoy the pocket of warmth the wings create.
-You could then pair your chair with a chesterfield sofa.
+You could then pair your chair with a Chesterfield sofa.
 You’ll instantly recognize it with its leather upholstery and prominent button accenting throughout.

-6. Long Living Room Furniture Ideas
+See more about - 30 Long Living Room Ideas

 Traditional living rooms have a fireplace.
 They’re typically either in the center of the main wall or positioned as a corner fireplace.
 If you want to have a traditional living room, the easiest way is by creating a formal living room space.
 Choose a furniture arrangement that features a vintage couch and two armchairs with a coffee table between them.
 You’ll also want to have a large area rug with a traditional pattern, such as an oriental variant.
 The furniture that you choose should not be large or overstuffed, but also avoid a structured, sleek pattern like minimalist furniture.
 They’re typically on legs and have some ornamentation, such as scrollwork or other detailing on the frame.

 Don’t be afraid to choose furniture that has a bold pattern or a bright color.
 Many traditional living room furniture pieces would be royal blue, emerald green, or ruby red.
 They could also feature a strong floral pattern, stripes, or plaid.

 Coordinate your furniture pieces.
 You don’t want them all boldly patterned.
 Choose one piece for the pattern, then choose other furniture pieces with a solid color to match.